todiane/poster-palace/README.md

 ## Products app

 The products app includes a model/view to display all products on the page.
-Users can use the search bar to sort products into different categories.
+Users can add a product directly to the cart or select to read the product details.
+By default the cart will add 1 item to the bag.
+Users can also use the search bar to sort products into different categories.

 <details>